BigOtis/Fun-GPTs-Store/README.md

 ## Miscellaneous
 - [Music Bot](https://chat.openai.com/g/g-2CmnN7kuF-music-bot) - Lyric writing, genre identification, and beat suggestions
+- [The Message Wall](https://chat.openai.com/g/g-5iuXoXfEk-the-message-wall) - Share your message and put a brick on the wall.
+Also you can visit the wall at https://niyo.link/wall
 ---

 This collection is continually updated with new and exciting GPT applications.
 Stay tuned for more!
 Based on a subset of the original Awesome GPT Store: https://github.com/Anil-matcha/Awesome-GPT-Store